 Scotch Bonnet: a mental health story

-A hilarious, vulnerable and entirely brilliant piece of writing by George Erlanger about how the search for a chilli helped him through a period of depression.
+A hilarious, vulnerable and entirely brilliant piece of writing by George Erlanger about how the search for a Scotch Bonnet helped him through a period of depression.
 Sometimes a light approach (or a hot approach) can help you through the dark times...

 Anyone who knows anything about making Jerk knows that you have to use Scotch Bonnets.
 I’ve only made it a few times but I have eaten it a lot.
 There’s no other way.
 The difficulty is that in Edinburgh they are quite hard to find.